SolbiatiAlessandro/TODAG/docs/development.rst

 what about tracking specific staff.
 I want to track sleep and meditation, I put specific bookmark when I create the event

+(22.09)
+Todag is going great.
+I am using a lot todo.py -t with arguemnt, and trying to get back to use todo.py.Documenting cards is great.
+Feature requests:
+- more work on metric computation.
+Metric are computed in the weekly review.
+Extend work metric to all the week, add mood metric (that shhould be easy)
+- tracking without timer (just start time and end time), without pressure
+- ask about mood in task
+- ask about productivity in thetask